shepherd-group/pydmqmc/docs/source/dev/new_systems.rst

 class and its child classes.
 The child classes are described via links to their own individual pages.

-First, create a new individual page for your class in ``docs/source/api/systems``.
+First, create a new individual page for your class in ``docs/source/api/systems/``.
-For the example we've been using here, the page will be called ``demo.rst``.
+For the example we've been using here, the page will be called ``docs/source/api/systems/demo.rst``.
 The contents of this page are pretty minimal.
 Replace all references to "demo" in the following example with your own class name: